 Outside of the academic world, she is a big fan of ski-mountaineering, Balkan region and cultural oriented travels, about which she has been writing to a number of travel magazines and blogs.

--Member of UACES (Academic Association for Contemporary European Studies) and Polish Association of European Studies
+- Member of UACES (Academic Association for Contemporary European Studies), Polish Association of European Studies and Council for European Studies (CES)

 - Does Europe Matter at All?
-European Issues in the Discourse of Polish Political Parties, w: Les Citoyens et l'integration europeenne (ed.)
+European Issues in the Discourse of Polish Political Parties, in: Les Citoyens et l'integration europeenne (ed.)
 Radovan Gura & Gilles Rouet, L'Harmattan 2016

 Courses taught at CES